zemclauchlan/Holocron/Cyber/2 - Network Administration and Security/Network Administration and Security.md

 ---
 > [!note]- Project Overview
 > You are being tasked to develop secure servers and clients to support the Northside Hospital Project.
+> The project name is: **Biomedical ACT Administration (BACTA)**
 > You will be building and configuring a server, a workstation client and the publishing and secure storage of patient health data.
 > Details can be found here.
-[Project Overview](Cyber/2%20-%20Network%20Administration%20and%20Security/Projects/Northside%20Hospital/Project%20Overview.md)
+[Project Overview](Cyber/2%20-%20Network%20Administration%20and%20Security/Projects/BACTA/Project%20Overview.md)

 # Semester Plan
 ## Term 3